Netflix/Fido/README.md

 ## Full Documentation

-See the [Wiki](https://github.com/Netflix/Fido/wiki/) for full documentation, examples, operational details and other information.
+See the [FIDO Wiki](https://github.com/Netflix/Fido/wiki/) for full documentation, operational details and other information.

+## Bugs and Feedback

+For bugs, questions and discussion please use [Github issues](https://github.com/Netflix/Fido/wiki)